Chris Dyer (artist): Skate art

 Dyer started skateboarding on Christmas of 1986 and still does today.
 It was in the year 2000 when he started doing his paintings on broken skateboards he had ridden and collected over the years.
 His recycled skate paintings introduced his work to skateboarders around the world, mostly via skate magazines articles.
 In 2004, he started creating skate graphics for Creation Skateboards, from San Francisco, who had him over in California for many years.
 By 2011 Dyer he had become the company's Art Director and Brand Manager, as which he created catalogs and directed the skate video "Soul Harmonics".

-Dyer continues to freelance for a number of different skate brands, such as Santa Cruz, Deathwish, Think, Skull, and more and by now has done over 100 commercial skateboard graphics.
-By the end of the 2010s, Dyer was doing less fine-art skateboard deck paintings, and had moved into whole installations (like his "Skatebot Army") structured from reclaimed skateboards.